f3ndot/aesutil.js/README.md

 And while SQL databases have the `BINARY` type, the additional overhead for storing the string as `TEXT` is small and consistency makes developer error less likely.
 Ditto for storing IV and auth tag alongside.
 While those could be stored in separate `BINARY` columns, it's just more work.

+Ultimately there's `new AesUtil({ binaryMode: true })` now for those who want it, but the default shall remain the portable string version.

 ### Why AES-256-GCM?

 - **AES:** A widely accepted standard algorithm that has stood the test of time and is fast